rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ---

 ## Problem 14
-List films released in 1978 ordered by the number of actors in the cast, then by title.
+List the films released in the year 1978 ordered by the number of actors in the cast, then by title.

 **My Solution:**